 Memory & Concentration Impairment

-Avoiding your psoas health can create a vicious cycle of ill health.
-If someone has experienced a severe trauma and is suppressing that trauma by holding subconscious tension in their hips, their body may be responding by increasing their stress hormones which may cause them to react further through an expression of anxiety and fear.
-These increasing levels of stress hormones begin to wreak havoc on the body causing more trauma and fear.
+For example: If you've experienced severe trauma and are suppressing that trauma by holding subconscious tension in your hips, your body might respond by increasing stress hormones.
+These increasing stress hormones begin to wreak havoc on the body, causing more trauma and fear.
 This loop continues until work is done to control the body's stress responses and release pent up tension from the body.
-That's why it's so important to learn healthy ways to cope with the stressors in your life.

 Thoughts come Full Circle: Take care of your psoas muscle, and it will take care of you.
-Shamans call letting go of the flight or fight response as "releasing the tiger”.
+Shamans call letting go of the flight or fight response as "releasing the tiger."
 Are you ready to release the tiger of pent up stress and emotions that are no longer serving you?

 Author: Marlo Moments